marinehadd/aws-cloudops-networking/content/introduction/_index.md

 ---

-This workshop is designed to provide fundamental networking knowledge.
+This workshop is designed to provide fundamental networking knowledge in AWS Cloud.

 As a pre-requisite, you should have: